‘If it says ‘enzyme, enzyme, enzyme’ on the label, label, label,

-Dude, you are talking to someone who spent decades making sure I ingested items from each of the five essential drug groups every single day, so don’t give me no nebber mind about my personal physical self-interest.
+Dude, you are talking to someone who spent decades making sure I ingested items from each of the five essential drug groups every single day, so don’t give me grief about my personal physical self-interest.
 My inner mechanisms are so pickled I get a yearly honorarium from Vlasic.

 ‘Consumers Deserve to Know!’